Tyrubias/Tyrubias/README.md

 ### ⚡ A little about me...

 I'm passionate about health-related data science, full stack development, and automation.
 As a junior at Rice, I'm majoring in Computer Science and Statistics and minoring in Biochemistry.
 Besides coding, I love hip hop and Korean pop dancing, rock climbing, and reading.
-I'm the team manager for BASYK
+I'm the team manager for [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.
+I also help run the [Rice Science Olympiad](http://ricesoaa.weebly.com/) as the treasurer

  ### 🔭 I’m currently working on ...